$\ell_1$-Regularized Generalized Least Squares: Discussion

 Third, we present non-asymptotic bounds for the parameter in the AR(1) errors that take into account estimation error (in the regression coefficients) from the first-stage of the FGLS-LASSO.
-While the asymptotic consistency of this parameter using FGLS is well-established in classical settings ($p<n$), to our knowledge, our work is the first of it's kind in the high-dimensional setting, using the LASSO.
-We further use this result to enable the construction of an error bound for the FGLS procedure through an appropriate choice of regularization parameter in the second stage of estimation.
-Our result shows that whilst the choice of $\bar{\lambda}_{n}$ is inflated slightly compared to the nominal choice (in presence of iid errors), however, this inflation is bounded and asymptotically $n,p$ tends to zero for $n=\Omega(s\log p)$.
+While the asymptotic consistency of this parameter using FGLS is well-established in classical settings ($p<n$), to our knowledge, our work is the first of its kind in the high-dimensional setting, using the LASSO.
+We further use this result to enable the construction of an error bound for the FGLS procedure through an appropriate choice of regularizer parameter in the second stage estimation.
+Our result shows that whilst the choice of $\bar{\lambda}_{n}$ is inflated slightly compared to the nominal choice (in presence of iid errors) this inflation is bounded, and asymptotically $n,p$ tends to zero for $n=\Omega(q^{4}s^{2}\log p)$.

-Finally, our simulations exercises in Section 4, compare the LASSO, GLS-LASSO and FGLS LASSO estimators in terms of estimation error and sign-recovery for different degrees of persistence, and with different numbers of covariates and sample sizes.
-Our results in this section corroborate the theoretical findings obtained in terms of estimation error.
+Finally, our simulation exercises in Section 4, compare the LASSO, GLS-LASSO and FGLS LASSO estimators in terms of estimation error and sign-recovery for different levels of persistence in the error terms.
+Our results in this section corroborate the theoretical findings obtained in terms of estimation error, and show that FGLS can perform well in both high- and low-dimensional settings.
 Furthermore, while we have not presented theoretical results pertaining to sparsistency, the simulations indicate the superiority of the GLS-LASSO and FGLS-LASSO in terms of sign recovery when the errors are highly persistent, whilst giving identical performance in the absence of the correlation of the error terms.
-Theoretical results for sparsitency could be derived by extending the now standard primal-dual witness argument, c.f.. \cite{wainwright2019high}.
+Theoretical results for sparsitency could be derived by extending the now standard primal-dual witness argument, c.f.. \cite{wainwright2019high}, where one would need to consider the impact of the whitening matrix on incoherence type conditions.